-Dextrose or com sugar is readily fermentable and settles out into a firm layer which makes racking easier.
+Dextrose or corn sugar is readily fermentable and settles out into a firm layer which makes racking easier.
 It is still called for when making most beer kits.
 It will impart less of a "cidery" taste to beer than refined table sugar will.
-Glucose is the sugar present, and ‘glucose’ or ‘brewer's adjunct’ is just a high-grade form of com sugar.
+Glucose is the sugar present, and glucose or brewer's adjunct is just a high-grade form of corn sugar.
 It is easy for yeast to metabolize and adds nothing but alcohol (no cidery or off flavours) to your brew when used in moderation (less than half the fermentable sugars).

 Ingredient for Recipes:

 Dextrose Corn Sugar can be used in almost all Beer Recipes.
-Check out our Beer Recipes to know more.